 Some of the common procedures used to treat herniated discs include:

-What to Expect After Treatment for a Herniated Disc
+What Should Patients Expect After Treatment for a Herniated Disc?

 Recovery time can vary from one patient to another and it depends largely on some specific factors including:

 - Severity of disc degeneration